Occupational Therapy Under IDEA

 - Improving, developing, or restoring functions impaired or lost through illness, injury, or deprivation;

-- Improving ability to perform tasks for independent functioning when functions are impaired or lost; and
+- Improving the ability to perform tasks for independent functioning when functions are impaired or lost; and

 - Preventing, through early intervention, initial or further impairment, or loss of function.